 Congressman Richard Neal serves as the people’s representative in the United States Congress from the First Congressional District of Massachusetts, representing 87 cities and towns in the western and central part of the state.

-As Ranking Member of the House Ways and Means Committee, he is the top Democrat on the most powerful committee in Congress.
-In his position, Congressman Neal has jurisdiction over all tax and trade issues, Social Security, and Medicare.
+As Chair of the powerful House Ways and Means Committee, Congressman Neal has jurisdiction over all tax and trade issues, Social Security, and Medicare.